In each recipe, you’ll find Rum recommendations that I hope will get you close to the desired flavor profile for your drinking pleasure.

 I have enjoyed it in Lake George, New York, Waikiki, Hawaii, and Walt Disney World so I often think of it as a dessert enjoyed on vacation.
 Instead of adding fruit syrup, adding Rum to the mix creates a pleasant dessert to enjoy on a warm day.

 • 5 cups of Frozen Dole Pineapple chunks

 • 1 cup of Coconut Milk

 • 4 oz Coconut Rum (recommend Siesta Key Toasted Coconut)

 • Pineapple slices for garnish

-Blend ingredients in food processor/blender until smooth.
-Pour into a zip top bag and cut corner of bag.
-Squeeze contents into glass and garnish.
+Blend ingredients in a food processor/blender until smooth.
+Pour into a zip-top bag and cut the corner of the bag.
+Squeeze contents into a glass and garnish.

 This recipe makes two to four servings depending on glass size.